Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_governance_with_horizon/tb_zts_governance_with_horizon.md

 Duration: 1

 ### Overview
-Our Tasty Bytes Adminstrator has been tasked with learning the process of deploying Role Based Access Control (RBAC) and proper Data Governance across our Snowflake Account.
+Our Tasty Bytes Adminstrator has been tasked with learning the process of deploying Role Based Access Control (RBAC) and proper Governance across our Snowflake Account.

 To begin, let's first dive into the Snowflake System Defined Roles provided by default in all accounts and learn a bit more on their privileges.